GDQuest/website/content/docs/guidelines/contributing-to/learn-godot/index.md

 ## Learn to Make Games with Godot: Developer Edition

-The [Developer Edtition]({{< ref "tutorial/godot/learning-paths/developer/index.md" >}}) is for creators who already have programming experience, who might be coming from another engine, and who want to get up to speed with Godot.
+The [Developer Edition]({{< ref "tutorial/godot/learning-paths/developer/index.md" >}}) is for creators who already have programming experience, who might be coming from another engine, and who want to get up to speed with Godot.
 For this guide, we're mostly looking for short and focused resources that explore specific parts of the engine or that are especially useful to developers.

 The first section, **From X to Godot**, includes resources that help people transition from other engines.
 This is the place for resources specific to differences between game engines.